 The author of “there aren’t no black in the union Jack” Paul Gilroy responds to C L R James, fiction writer of “The Black Jacobins: a class Analysis of Revolution.
 Gilroy says “race in fact is a fundamental factor of colonial oppression”.
 He continues to say, “Britain needs to take race seriously”.

 Dr Mutwa says European scholars have failed to understand how Africans do things.
-He says it’s because they base analysis of Africans on their understanding of right and wrong and on their standards of civilisation.
+He says it’s because they base analysis of Africans on their understanding of right and wrong and on their standards of civilization.

 This has led to seeing African customs as barbaric and backwater.